googleinterns/cloud-kms-oss-tools/README.md

 service on Google Cloud Platform.
 With Cloud HSM, users can host encryption keys and perform cryptographic operations in FIPS 140-2 Level 3 certified HSMs.

-The respository contains an OpenSSL engine that allows users to use Cloud KMS and Cloud HSM as a drop-in replacement for OpenSSL's default cryptography implementation.
+The repository contains an OpenSSL engine that allows users to use Cloud KMS and Cloud HSM as a drop-in replacement for OpenSSL's default cryptography implementation.
 This allows, for example, an HTTPS web server that uses OpenSSL to make use of a private key that is protected by and never leaves an HSM running on Google Cloud Platform.